 An additional contribution is required for the processing of certain visa D applications, in which case you will be requested to submit a proof of payment of this additional contribution as a part of your visa application.
 If you are unable to do so at the time of the submission of your application, the application will be considered inadmissible.

-Please note that the handling fee, is to be paid at the time of the application.
+Please note that the handling fee is to be paid at the time of the application.
 In case the applicant is exempt from paying the handling fee, he or she is not automatically exempted from paying the additional contribution.
 For more information about this, we refer you to the Immigration Office website.

 Short stay visa (= max.
 90 days)

-- Medical reasons
+- Medical care

 Biometry - Visa Information System

 All Schengen visa applicants must appear in person, except for children younger than 12, to have their 10 fingerprints and their photograph registered.
 These data are stored for 5 years in the VIS.
 The fingerprint registration procedure only takes a few minutes and identifies you with certainty as the sole licensee of the visa.
 It protects you against falsification or abuse of your identity (for instance, if your passport is stolen) and optimizes the border crossing.
 For more extensive information, we refer you to the European Union website.